 My name is Jesse Reed.
-I am a Brit living in Amsterdam.
-I am the father of two beautiful kids, and I am currently looking for a new work adventure.
-I have done many different jobs in my life, including hotel manager, web developer/designer/website manager, copywriter, musician, music teacher, candle maker, and baker.
-No, really, I was a candle maker and baker at the same time; shame I wasn't a butcher or I'd have had the full set!
-I am open-minded to what my next position will be, and due to the variation in my work history, I think a multifaceted role would suit me very well.
+I am a Brit living in Amsterdam, and I am currently looking for a new work adventure.
+I have done various jobs in my life, including hotel manager, web developer/designer/website manager, copywriter, musician, and music teacher.
+I am open-minded about what my next position will be, and due to the large number of skills I have attained during my career, I think a multifaceted role would suit me very well.
 I am, of course, using traditional resumes and motivation letters to apply for jobs, but I sometimes feel they don't tell the whole story.
-For that reason, I made this web page to give a better overall representation of who I am and the skills I have attained during my life in many different fields of work.
+For that reason, I made this web page to give a better overall representation of who I am and what I can bring to your team.

 I studied music, and my brain never takes a break.
 I wake up with new song ideas and go to bed thinking of how I can improve them.
 I take this creative energy into every job I do.
 Here are a few examples of creative work that I have done as a web designer/developer, copywriter, and musician.